Donald Glaser

-Donald Arthur Glaser (September 21, 1926 – February 28, 2013) was an American physicist, neurobiologist, and the winner of the 1960 Nobel Prize in Physics for his invention of the bubble chamber used in subatomic particle physics.
+Donald Arthur Glaser (September 21, 1926 – February 28, 2013) was an American physicist and biologist who received the Nobel Prize in Physics in 1960 for his invention of the bubble chamber.

-Education

-Born in Cleveland, Ohio, Glaser completed his Bachelor of Science degree in physics and mathematics from Case School of Applied Science in 1946.
-He completed his PhD in physics from the California Institute of Technology in 1949.
-Glaser accepted a position as an instructor at the University of Michigan in 1949, and was promoted to professor in 1957.
-He joined the faculty of the University of California at Berkeley, in 1959, as a Professor of Physics.
-During this time his research concerned short-lived elementary particles.
-The bubble chamber enabled him to observe the paths and lifetimes of the particles.

-Starting in 1962, Glaser changed his field of research to molecular biology, starting with a project on ultraviolet-induced cancer.
-In 1964, he was given the additional title of Professor of Molecular Biology.
-Glaser's position (since 1989) was Professor of Physics and Neurobiology in the Graduate School.

 Personal life

-Donald Glaser was born on September 21, 1926, in Cleveland, Ohio, to Russian Jewish immigrants, Lena and William J. Glaser, a businessman.
+Donald Arthur Glaser was born on September 21, 1926, in Cleveland, Ohio, to Russian Jewish immigrants, Lena and William J. Glaser, a businessman.
 He enjoyed music and played the piano, violin, and viola.
 He went to Cleveland Heights High School, where he became interested in physics as a means to understand the physical world.
-He died in his sleep at the age of 86 on February 28, 2013, in Berkeley, California, survived by his wife, Lynn Glaser, his daughter, Louise Glaser, his son, William Glaser, and his grandchildren Emily and Katherine Schreiner and Caroline, Julia, Ava, and Max Glaser.
+He died in his sleep at the age of 86 on February 28, 2013, in Berkeley, California.

-Education and early career
+Education and career

-Glaser attended Case School of Applied Science (now Case Western Reserve University), where he completed his bachelor's degree in physics and mathematics in 1946.
+Glaser attended Case School of Applied Science (now Case Western Reserve University), where he completed his Bachelor of Science degree in physics and mathematics in 1946.
 During the course of his education there, he became especially interested in particle physics.
 He played viola in the Cleveland Philharmonic while at Case, and taught mathematics classes at the college after graduation.
 He continued on to the California Institute of Technology (Caltech), where he pursued his PhD in physics.
 His interest in particle physics led him to work with Nobel laureate Carl David Anderson, studying cosmic rays with cloud chambers.
 He preferred the accessibility of cosmic ray research over that of nuclear physics.
 While at Caltech he learned to design and build the equipment he needed for his experiments, and this skill would prove to be useful throughout his career.
 He also attended molecular genetics seminars led by Nobel laureate Max Delbrück; he would return to this field later.

 Glaser completed his doctoral thesis, The Momentum Distribution of Charged Cosmic Ray Particles Near Sea Level, after starting as an instructor at the University of Michigan in 1949.
-He received his PhD from Caltech in 1950, and he was promoted to Professor at Michigan in 1957.
+He received his PhD from Caltech in 1950, and he was promoted to professor at Michigan in 1957 He joined the faculty of UC Berkeley in 1959 as a professor of physics.
+During this time, his research concerned short-lived elementary particles.
+The bubble chamber enabled him to observe the paths and lifetimes of the particles.
+Starting in 1962, Glaser changed his field of research to molecular biology, starting with a project on ultraviolet-induced cancer.
+In 1964, he was given the additional title of professor of molecular biology.
+Glaser's position (since 1989) was professor of physics and neurobiology in the graduate school.